Langium - v4.0.0

 Parameters

-• iterable: Iterable<T> | T[]
+• iterable: Iterable<T, any, any> | T[]

 an Array or Iterable providing the elements to be joined

-• OptionaltoGenerated: ((element: T, index: number, isLast: boolean) => Generated)
+• OptionaltoGenerated: (element: T, index: number, isLast: boolean) => Generated

 a callback converting each individual element to a string, a CompositeGeneratorNode, or to undefined if to be omitted, defaults to the identity for strings, generator nodes, and undefined, and to String otherwise.

-• Optionaloptions: JoinOptions<T>
+• Optionaloptions: JoinOptions<T, T>

-Returns CompositeGeneratorNode | undefined
+Returns undefined | CompositeGeneratorNode

 the resulting CompositeGeneratorNode representing iterable's content